nandanghawate/esp32-custom-hw-sw-projects-NG/esp32-rotary-encoder-NG/README.md

 # README #
 ### What is this repository for? ###

-* In this Repo I will be uploading the schematics, pcb layouts, test codes and libraries for aesp32-rotary-encoder-NG
+* In this Repo I will be uploading the schematics, pcb layouts, test codes and libraries for esp32-rotary-encoder-NG project
-* This Repo will also contain a customised design/code files for Chaka Hamilton's Application.
+* The circuit and codes have not been tested practically yet, needs to be tested on actual hardware.

 ### How do I get set up? ###